rfzeg/add_markers/README.md

 To view the markers, run rviz:
 `$ rosrun rviz rviz`

-If required, set the Fixed Frame field to "/map" or the frame the marker was set under `marker_message_.header.frame_id`.
+If required, set the Fixed Frame field to "/map" or the frame indicated under the markers data field key "frame_id".
 Then add a Markers display.
 Verify that the topic specified is the same as the one being published.

 ## Class Interfaces